Notes from the Praelector:

-Bookings must be made at least 10 days before the Congration date.
+Bookings must be made before noon 10 days before the Congregation date.

 Any member of Murray Edwards who has fulfilled the appropriate examination and residence requirements may proceed to their degree at Congregation.
 The College will automatically contact those students whom it expects to present for their 'first' degrees at General Admission in the Lent Term.
 The Board of Graduate Studies informs graduate students when they have been approved for their degrees and asks them to contact the College to make the necessary arrangements to have their degrees conferred at Congregation.

 The College will not put forward anyone for graduation in person who has not settled their College and University bills.